ibm-cloud-docs/vpc/fl-analyze.md

 - Rejected packets on an existing connection (for example, traffic that does not match TCP state-machine, or a network ACL rule changed mid-connection).
 -  Rejected packets are written to separate flow logs based on whether they are incoming or outgoing.

    Not all dropped packets appear in flow logs.
-For example, in some packets are dropped in HW (spoofed SRC MAC, SRC IP).
+For example, some packets are dropped in HW (spoofed SRC MAC, SRC IP).
    {: note}

 ### Flow log object format